louthy/language-ext/LanguageExt.Process/README.md

 ## LanguageExt.Process

-Another issue with working with C# is that no matter how much of this library you take on-board, you will always end up bumping into mutable state or side-effecting systems.
+An issue with working with C# is that no matter how much of this library you take on-board, you will always end up bumping into mutable state or side-effecting systems.
 A way around that is to package up the side-effects into atoms of functional computation that are attached to the mutable state (in whatever form it may take).

 The [Actor model](https://en.wikipedia.org/wiki/Actor_model) + functional message handling expressions are the perfect programming model for that.
 Concurrent programming in C# isn't a huge amount of fun.
 Yes the TPL gets you lots of stuff for free, but it doesn't magically protect you from race conditions or accessing shared state, and definitely doesn't help with accessing shared external state like a database.